Methicillin-Resistant Staphylococcus Aureus (MRSA)

 What are Methicillin-Resistant Staphylococcus Aureus (MRSA)?

-Staphylococcus aureus (SA) are bacteria found in the nose or on the skin of approximately 3 out of 10 healthy people.
+Staphylococcus aureus (SA) is a bacterium found in the nose or on the skin of approximately 3 out of 10 healthy people.
 Most people do not know that they are carrying SA bacteria.

 When these bacteria are in your nose or on the surface of your skin, they will not normally harm you.
 However, if SA does get into or through your skin, they can cause a variety of infections, such as skin and wound infections.
 Sometimes, SA can cause serious infections in your blood, lungs or other tissues.

-Methicillin-resistant Staphylococcus aureus (MRSAs) are types of SA that have become resistant to some antibiotics that are used to treat SA infections.
-MRSA are not easier to catch and do not cause more severe infections than other SA.
+Methicillin-resistant Staphylococcus aureus (MRSA) are types of SA that have become resistant to some antibiotics that are used to treat SA infections.
+This problem was once only found in hospitals, however new strains of community-associated MRSA (CA-MRSA) now make up about 1 in 5 SA infections in the community.

 How is MRSA spread?